nathanielvarona/pritunl-client-github-action/README.md

   with:
     profile-file: ${{ secrets.PRITUNL_PROFILE_FILE }}
   env:
-    CONNECTION_TIMEOUT: 20 # Example of wait established connection timeout for 20 attempts.
+    CONNECTION_TIMEOUT: 20 # Example of a connection timeout after 20 attempts while waiting for an established connection.
 ```

 > Kindly check the GitHub Action workflow file [connection-tests.yml](./.github/workflows/connection-tests.yml) for the complete working example.